So you've decided to study Japanese, or you're at least considering it. Great! But, you're probably wondering – is Japanese difficult to learn?

 When you ask these people why they haven't improved their Japanese, there are always excuses:

 What a waste of an opportunity!
 I know for sure when I moved to Japan, my Japanese level was nowhere near "functional adult in society," but through dedicated effort I got to a comfortable level.
 Perfect?
 No. Can I live and work in Japanese?
 Fairly comfortably, 99% of the time.

 What you need to do to begin

 Nothing beats actually starting.
-Make a hiragana chart and make a katakana chart (or download ours for free).
+Grab a hiragana chart and make a katakana chart.
 Make flashcards.
 Memorize all that over a week or two (shouldn't take much longer than that).

 Then, get online and start googling "Japanese grammar".
 Seriously, pretty soon you'll be writing basic sentences.
 Pretty cool, right?